Redstones call halt to CBS-Viacom merger talks

 Then the Redstones sent a letter to both Viacom and CBS in September asking them to consider a merger.

-Since then, Shari Redstone has gained more confidence in the leadership of Viacom, one of the sources said.
-Bob Bakish was named the interim CEO of the company at the end of October.
+Since then, Shari Redstone has gained more confidence in the leadership of Viacom, two sources told CNNMoney.
+Bakish was named the interim CEO at the end of October.